nuxt/framework/docs/content/3.api/1.composables/use-cookie.md

----
-title: "useCookie"
-description: "Nuxt provides an SSR-friendly composable to read and write cookies."
----

 # `useCookie`

-Within your pages, components and plugins you can use `useCookie` to create a reactive reference bound to a specific cookie.
+Within your pages, components and plugins you can use `useCookie`, an SSR-friendly composable to read and write cookies.

 ```js
 const cookie = useCookie(name, options)
 ```

 ::alert{icon=👉}
-**`useCookie` only works during `setup` or `Lifecycle Hooks`**.
+`useCookie` only works during `setup` or `Lifecycle Hooks`.
 ::

 ::alert{icon=😌}